 Group Lessons are Social

 Both adults and children love social situations with a chance to find new friends who have common interests.
-Teaching piano in groups offers your students the possibility to make these contacts and establish “piano buddies”, enabling them to practice together, duet together, and even get a bit of healthy competition going.
+Teaching piano in groups offers your students the possibility to make these contacts and establish “piano buddies”, enabling them to practice together, perform duets together, and even get a bit of healthy competition going.
 Just like having a “gym buddy”, they may keep each other coming back to class and continue learning the piano when they might have given up if they went to one-on-one lessons.

 Students Immediately Learn to Play in Front of Others